TrademarkTrademark

 Before diving into advanced debugging, start with these quick checks that resolve many common errors in seconds.

-Read the Error Message: This is the most crucial step.
+Read the Error Message: Start here.
 Terraform's error messages are descriptive, pointing to exact line numbers and the nature of the problem—whether it's a syntax error, missing argument, or provider issue.

 Run terraform validate: Check your configuration files for syntax and internal consistency without accessing remote state or services.
 This catches typos and structural mistakes immediately.